-I’ve done my fair share of personality tests in the last few years, for the workplace and for church ministry.
+I’ve ticked off personality tests like they’re going out of fashion – for work, for church, for that time, I thought I could become a morning person (spoiler: didn’t happen).
 It’s a powerful way to understand people’s behaviour and the way they interact with one another.
-I can honestly say…. the results are extremely accurate for me!!
+I can honestly say that the results are highly accurate for me!!

 9: The Peacemaker.
 The Functions of Receptivity and Interpersonal Mediation (25 points)

 - The Easygoing, Self-Effacing Type: Receptive, Reassuring, Agreeable, and Complacent